sul-dlss/dlss-wowza/README.md

 [![GitHub version](https://badge.fury.io/gh/sul-dlss%2Fdlss-wowza.svg)](https://badge.fury.io/gh/sul-dlss%2Fdlss-wowza)

 # dlss-wowza
 Wowza server side modules.
-Uses Gradle (with the Gradle wrapper) as the build tool (akin to Ruby's rake).
+Uses Gradle as the build tool (akin to Ruby's rake).

 ### To compile and run tests of this code:

-  ./gradlew build
+  gradle build

 Before running this command, you'll need to set these environment variables:
 - `WOWZA_HONEYBADGER_API_KEY`:  You can get the API key from our [Honeybadger](https://www.honeybadger.io/) project (`DLSS-Wowza`).
 Note that you may need to get added to the `DLSS-Wowza` project as a user in order to obtain the key (someone from Devops should be able to add you).